CU-ESIIL/Summit_group_2026_11/docs/index.md

 # TwinFlames
-Use the power of embedding and digital twin to identify probable burn area if we detect an ignition location near real time.

 ## Use the power of embedding and digital twin to identify probable burn area if we detect an ignition location near real time.